r13xr13/lyra-intelligence/README.md

 ## 🔍 Overview

 **LYRA** WAS an advanced cyber intelligence platform engineered by **R13 Systems** to empower cybersecurity professionals, red teams, and trusted operators.
 It is designed to identify, profile, and respond to digital threats with tactical precision capable of both defense and simulated offense within a modular, secure execution zone.
-**HELIX** Developed By RaidRabbit in Partnership with R13 Systems.
+**HELIX** on the other hand, Developed By RaidRabbit in Partnership with R13 Systems.
 Is a whole New beast.
-Fully contained in one Stack,
+Fully contained in one Stack

 ---